mikaelvesavuori/dorametrix/README.md

-# `dorametrix` 🚀 🧑‍🚀 🧑🏿‍🚀 🧑🏻‍🚀 👩‍🚀 📈
+# Dorametrix 🚀 🧑‍🚀 🧑🏿‍🚀 🧑🏻‍🚀 👩‍🚀 📈

 ![Build Status](https://github.com/mikaelvesavuori/dorametrix/workflows/main/badge.svg) [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fmikaelvesavuori%2Fdorametrix.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fmikaelvesavuori%2Fdorametrix?ref=badge_shield) [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=mikaelvesavuori_dorametrix&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=mikaelvesavuori_dorametrix) [![CodeScene Code Health](https://codescene.io/projects/23699/status-badges/code-health)](https://codescene.io/projects/23699) [![CodeScene System Mastery](https://codescene.io/projects/23699/status-badges/system-mastery)](https://codescene.io/projects/23699) [![codecov](https://codecov.io/gh/mikaelvesavuori/dorametrix/branch/main/graph/badge.svg?token=AIV06YBT8U)](https://codecov.io/gh/mikaelvesavuori/dorametrix) [![Maintainability](https://api.codeclimate.com/v1/badges/1a609622737c6c48225c/maintainability)](https://codeclimate.com/github/mikaelvesavuori/dorametrix/maintainability)

 ## Know if you are running high-performing software development teams by making it clear how individual products (i.e. services, APIs, systems...) line up with the [DORA metrics](https://www.leanix.net/en/wiki/vsm/dora-metrics).

-`dorametrix` is a Node.js-based service that helps you calculate your DORA metrics, by inferring your metrics from events you can create manually or with webhooks.
+Dorametrix is a Node.js-based service that helps you calculate your DORA metrics, by inferring your metrics from events you can create manually or with webhooks.
 It has pre-baked support for push and incident events from GitHub Actions, Bitbucket and Jira (only incidents!), and can be run "as is" as a web service, too.

 🏖️ It's super easy to get started with, comes pre-packaged and needs just a tiny bit of fiddling with webhooks and settings on your end: Simply put, the easiest way you can start using DORA metrics in a scalable way today!

 ✋ ℹ️ Credit where credit is due: This project is strongly influenced by [Google Cloud's `Four Keys`](https://github.com/GoogleCloudPlatform/fourkeys) project.
 The Four Keys project is great but is, for obvious reasons, Google Cloud-oriented.
 It also uses a SQL database and ETL pattern which is less than ideal from a serverless perspective.
 In general, the approach and the structuring and nomenclature is the same here.
-Most interestingly, that `dorametrix` is better decoupled from the specifics of any one CI tool, and uses DynamoDB (NoSQL) instead of BigQuery.
+Most interestingly, that Dorametrix is better decoupled from the specifics of any one CI tool, and uses DynamoDB (NoSQL) instead of BigQuery.

-## How `dorametrix` works
+## How Dorametrix works

-At its heart, `dorametrix` is a serverless web service that collects and represents specific delivery-related events that you send to it, which are then stored in a database.
+At its heart, Dorametrix is a serverless web service that collects and represents specific delivery-related events that you send to it, which are then stored in a database.
 As a user you can request these metrics, which are calculated from the same stored events.

-_For more exact information, see the section "What are the DORA metrics and how does `dorametrix` calculate them?" further down._
+_For more exact information, see the section "What are the DORA metrics and how does Dorametrix calculate them?" further down._

 ### The events

 The most basic data type we have is the **Event**.
 These are internally created from inputs to the service.
 For example, when you push a commit, an Event is added to the database.
 The event will contain, for example, information like the commit SHA, time of the commit, and similar.
-We keep the events indefinitely so we can have a complete record of all `dorametrix` events that have occurred.
+We keep the events indefinitely so we can have a complete record of all Dorametrix events that have occurred.

-`dorametrix` will also (on its own) add individual domain-specific records for (respectively) a Change, Deployment, or Incident, based on the incoming data.
+Dorametrix will also (on its own) add individual domain-specific records for (respectively) a Change, Deployment, or Incident, based on the incoming data.
 This is so we can easily follow up on those typologies and make the desired calculations.

 - **Changes** essentially correspond to `push`-type lifecycle events, since these represent commits.
 - **Deployments** are added by you manually, as a separate activity at the end of a deployment pipe.
 - **Incidents** are special, and more complex, since they both have to be raised and (later) be resolved.
-This can be done manually by calling `dorametrix` but it's highly recommended (and much more practical) to let your issue tracker send such events by webhook based on actual user interactions with issues or tickets.
+This can be done manually by calling Dorametrix but it's highly recommended (and much more practical) to let your issue tracker send such events by webhook based on actual user interactions with issues or tickets.

 ---